bjork-dev/bjork-dev.github.io/_posts/2021-09-13-containers.markdown

 password: ${ { secrets.GITHUB_TOKEN } } # Automatically gets our token from GH.
 ```

-Here we automatically get our github username and token secret for authentication against the container registry using GitHub Context.
+Here we automatically get our github username and token secret for authentication against the container registry using **GitHub Context**.
 By using special variables we do not have to expose sensitive information in our YAML file.
 Instead it is resolved at runtime.

 ```yaml
 tags: ghcr.io/bjork-dev/helloworld:latest # hardcoded, could be replaced with metadata in a more advanced project with more branches